vitorpavinato/Tracking-selection/bin/README.md

 [//]: # (Hello,)

 [//]: # (I'm done with a complete version of the summstats.py script.
-As we discussed, it takes an input file in the format of the "example.txt" file attached, and generates, based on option values, an output file in the format of the "test.txt" file attached.
-I attached the current version of the source file also (the program is complete with this single file).)
+As we discussed, it takes an input file in the format of the "example.txt" file attached,)
+[//]: # (and generates, based on option values, an output file in the format of the "test.txt" file attached.
+I attached the current version of the source file) [//]: # (also (the program is complete with this single file).)

 [//]: # (But it will be more interesting to test it with a more serious input file.
 Where are you with SLiM?)